eventide-project/schema-fixtures/README.md

       some_other_attribute
 ```

-The output from the "Schema Equality" line-downward is from the Equality fixture.
+The output from the "Schema Equality" line-downward is from the equality fixture.

 ### Detailed Output